The Civilian Labor Force, Unemployment Claims and the Business Cycle

 For a better understanding of the weekly Initial Claims data, let's view the numbers as a ratio of the Civilian Labor Force.

-The latest ratio of 0.19% means that out of 10,000 workers, nineteen made an initial application for unemployment insurance payments in the latest data.
-The latest ratio is an fractionally off the all-time low of 0.18% set in October.
+The latest ratio of 0.18% means that out of 10,000 workers, eighteen made an initial application for unemployment insurance payments in the latest data.
+The latest ratio is an all-time low.

 What about Continued Claims?
 Here is the ratio to the Civilian Labor Force.

 Likewise with this indicator, we're at the low end of the historic range (1.24% to 4.85%).
-The latest reading of 1.54% is fractionally off November's 1.51%.
+The latest reading of 1.46% is an interim low, the lowest since July 2000.
 It means that approximately fifteen persons per 1,000 are receiving continuing unemployment insurance benefits.

 Unemployment Claims as a Recession Indicator